 Narrower skis are quicker edge to edge and create much less torque on your ankles providing far superior grip on harder snow.

 Refers to the shape cut out of the side of the ski.

 Most all-mountain and carving skis are widest near the tip, narrowest underfoot and then widen again towards the tail.
 The depth of this type of sidecut determines the radius of the ski's self steering effect when tipped on edge.
 A shorter radius sidecut means less pivot is required and the ski can make a fairly tight arc through edging alone.
 While a shallower side cut may be ideal for larger turns or deep powder, a mid range sidecut will be the most versatile if you only have one pair.

 Reverse sidecut refers to the shape of some modern freeride skis that are wider under foot than at the tip and tail allowing for easy pivoting, slashing and 'slarving!'
 Taper refers skis with a traditional sidecut for the mid ski but taper to a narrower profile again at the tip and tail.

 When a ski is unweighted the contact points are at the tip and tail with the waist suspended in the air.
 This bend in the ski is called camber.
 When the same ski is weighted the camber is pushed out of the ski allowing the entire ski to contact the snow.
 This type of construction means the tip and tail are always fighting to make contact and grip with the snow.

 When a ski is tipped on edge and pressured, the 'sidecut' allows the ski to bend into 'reverse camber' which is what creates the self steering effect as the skis moves forward through the snow.

-Shovel: That's the bit at the very tip of the ski that turns up dramatically.
+That's the bit at the very tip of the ski that turns up dramatically.
 It’s main purpose is to prevent your ski from taking a nose dive in soft snow and help it contour to abrupt changes in terrain.

 Join the Science Friction Club.